SJWang2015/AEMCARL/README.md

 ## Abstract
-The major challenges of collision avoidance forrobot navigation in crowded scenes lie in accurate environmentmodeling, fast perceptions, and trustworthy motion planningpolicies.
-This paper presents a novel adaptive environmentmodel based collision avoidance reinforcement learning (i.e.,AEMCARL) framework for an unmanned robot to achievecollision-free motions in challenging navigation scenarios.
-Thenovelty of this work is threefold: (1) developing a hierarchicalnetwork of extended gated recurrent units (EGRUs) for environ-ment modeling; (2) developing an adaptive perception mecha-nism with an attention module; (3) developing a comprehensivereinforcement learning (RL) framework to jointly train theenvironment model, perception function and motion planningpolicy.
-The proposed method is tested with the Gym-Gazebosimulator and a group of robots (Husky and Turtlebot ) undervarious crowded scenes.
-Both simulation and experimentalresults have demonstrated the superior performance of theproposed method over baseline methods.
+The major challenges of collision avoidance for robot navigation in crowded scenes lie in accurate environment modeling, fast perceptions, and trustworthy motion planning policies.
+This paper presents a novel adaptive environment model based collision avoidance reinforcement learning (i.e., AEMCARL) framework for an unmanned robot to achieve collision-free motions in challenging navigation scenarios.
+The novelty of this work is threefold: (1) developing a hierarchical network of gated-recurrent-unit (GRU) for environment modeling; (2) developing an adaptive perception mechanism with an attention module; (3) developing an adaptive reward function for the reinforcement learning (RL) framework to jointly train the environment model, perception function and motion planning policy.
+The proposed method is tested with the Gym-Gazebo simulator and a group of robots (Husky and Turtlebot) under various crowded scenes.
+Both simulation and experimental results have demonstrated the superior performance of the proposed method over baseline methods.

 ## Method Overview